jameshfisher/jameshfisher.com/_posts/2017-02-12-what-are-lamport-timestamps.md

 ---
-title: "What are Lamport timestamps?"
+title: What are Lamport timestamps?
+tags:
+  - concurrency
+  - c
+  - programming
+taggedAt: '2024-03-26'
 ---

 [I wrote about the happened-before relation](/2017/02/10/happened-before/) and [about processes and messages in this model](/2017/02/11/are-processes-and-messages-different/).
 Happened-before gives us a way to think about time and causality.
 But how can we _measure_ those things?